Mairon88/Recruitment_03_2021/README.md

 The API returns data over a maximum period of one year.

+After cloning the project on your computer and entering the project folder in the terminal, please enter the command:

+    $ pip install -r requirements.txt

+to install all the necessary libraries for the script to run properly.

 To run a script, open a command line window in the folder with the script.py file The above operations are performed in accordance with the commands described below.